jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/GuinierPorod.rst

 "*Fix limits*" This button will reset limits around current values for the parameters.
 Easiest way to fix limits if you get "reached fitting limit" message after the fit.

 "*Results ->Data Folder*" Copies the current results into the data folder so they can be later exported, plotted, their wave note checked for parameters etc. Simply creates what Irena calls "results".
+These are saved as "GuinierPorodFitIntensity_Y" and "GuinierPorodFitQvector_Y", where Y is order number selected so any previously stored results are not overwritten.
+There is now option to export just the main fit (default and one used if using scripting tool) or export Level fits also.
+In this case each used level has its intensity-Q exported as "GuinierPorodIntLevelX_Y" and "GuinierPorodQvecLevelX_Y".

 "*Results ->Graphs*" Adds tags into the graph with parameters listing.
 Easy way of creating annotated graph with results.